- 1 Definition

 Make sure you do not strain yourself to send the thought.
 You have to be relaxed and composed.

-7. When to stop :
+7. When to stop

 Whenever you get such a feeling, the job is done.
 This might take a few seconds to several minutes.
 If even after 15 minutes, you do not get this feeling, you can abandon the experiment and try at a later date.
 Trying further will not help much because your mind would be exhausted.

-8. The Receiver :
+8. The Receiver

-9. Compare results :
+9. Compare results

 Once you are through with your experiments, compare your results.
 Check all the impressions that the Receiver has written down.
 Does it contain the thought that you tried to transmit?
 The more you practice, the more accurate results you will get.

-10. Repeat the experiment :
+10. Repeat the experiment

-You should also alternate between being the Receiver and the Sender.
+Also, You should alternate between being the Receiver and the Sender.
 This will tell you what you are better at – Receiving or Sending.

-Keep it short :
+Keep it short